ok-Alice/toyota-astar-hackathon/README.md

 - Dave, a Manager at Toyota needs work done on the Corolla 2025 UI.
 To do this work, Dave wants to create a Corolla UI project DAO.
 - Dave outlines the work required by the project team and a few high level milestones that need to be voted on.
-    - Project Scope: the Corolla UI team will consist of 7 Toyota team members:
+    - Project Scope: the Corolla UI team will consist of 5 Toyota team members:
-        - Back-end lead
         - Back-end developer
-        - Front-end lead
         - Front-end developer
         - Graphical designer
         - A Test Driver